2025 Legislative Session Wrap-up

 • The House amended the bill to remove the language subjecting Medicaid and workers’ compensation claims into the evidentiary changes.

-• The author concurred in House amendments, sending the bill to the Governor for executive approval.
+• The author concurred in House amendments.

 OTHER LEGISLATION